OctoPrint/OctoPrint/docs/api/files.rst

        is not operational when this parameter is present and set to ``true``, the request will fail with a response of ``409 Conflict``.

      Upon success, a status code of :http:statuscode:`204` and an empty body is returned.
+If there already is an active print job, a :http:statuscode:`409` is returned.

      Requires the ``FILES_SELECT`` permission.